 Finally, Google Images also give you the ultimate level of control with advanced Google image search tools.
 To see what these tools are, open Google Images and then go Settings ➙ Advanced search.
 Fill out all the relevant fields and click Advanced Search.
 Now you’re able to find even the most obscure ideas online.

-In a while, after too many Google image searches, your Mac might become a mess, with pictures being spread out everywhere, with no good way to track them all.
-This is why you need Inboard.
+You can’t just save one angle of Rihanna’s spectacular canary yellow gown.
+You save ten.
+After a while, after too many Google image searches, your Mac might become a mess, with pictures being spread out everywhere, with no good way to track them all.
+Solve your photo clutter with volume photo editor PhotoBulk.
+Compress, rename, resize, or rotate saved pictures in, well, bulk!

 Create icons on the fly